kmacrow/Shellac/README.md

 <b>Overview</b>

 Shellac has a fundamentally more scalable architecture than existing accelerators.
 The proxy server itself is single-threaded and event-driven, while the cache is built on the battle-proven Memcached.
-The hit rate for a distributed cache in this context is slightly higher than for <i>n</i> local caches (if any server in the cluster has already generated the cacheable object it will be a hit, as opposed to only if the responding server has generated it).
+The expected hit rate for a distributed cache in this context is slightly higher than for <i>n</i> local caches (if any server in the cluster has already generated the cacheable object it will be a hit, as opposed to only if the responding server has generated it).
 Upstream web applications are generally sufficiently slow as to make retrieving objects from memory on machines in the same datacenter faster than regenerating the content locally.
 Furthermore, a distributed cache reduces overall memory usage (across the cluster) by a factor of the number of web servers in your cluster compared to isolated caches: if your working set is 1 GB, then it is spread across all machines instead of duplicated on each one.
 A distributed cache also allows you to better separate concerns: cache memory does not have to be on the same machine as Shellac or your web/application servers.
-Consistent hashing ensures that if a cache node fails the entire cache is not lost.
+Also, consistent hashing ensures that if a cache node fails the entire cache is not lost.

 <b>Python</b>

 Shellac 0.1.0a "Hutch" is a proof of concept written in vanilla Python and tested under CPython.
 It does not use any frameworks and has no significant dependencies outside of the standard library.
 Being a single-threaded "reactor", Shellac largely avoids all of the problems associated with the Python Global Interpreter Lock (GIL), which is known to <a href="http://www.dabeaz.com/python/GIL.pdf">plague</a> multi-threaded programs.
 Shellac is not compute bound, but every effort is made to push iteration down into native code via language constructs (i.e. list generators) or native functions (map, filter, join, etc.) Unfortunately, all function calls (and especially method calls) present relatively significant overhead and not all iteration can be offloaded to native code.
 In particular, Shellac's main event loop suffers as a result of these and other overheads.
 There is a fun overview of things to do (and to avoid) in writing performant Python <a href="https://wiki.python.org/moin/PythonSpeed/PerformanceTips">here</a>.

+<b>Profiling</b>

+Shellac's reasonably good performance in benchmarks is largely thanks to extensive profiling and tweaking with <a href="http://docs.python.org/2/library/profile.html#module-cProfile">cProfile</a>, which was able to weed out a number of surprising bottlenecks.
+Hand optimizing string concatenations, regular expression compilation, <code>dict</code> accesses via <code>get()</code> and a number of other things proved to be significant performance wins.
+Profiling also lead to a more efficient use of epoll that saved tens of thousands of function calls by continuously updating which events the server is interested in for each socket.

 <b>Benchmarks</b>